AlexeyPopovUA/advanced-logger/README.md

 It does not restrict you with conventions, for example, existence of "logSeverity", "ErrorId" or "message" fields in log.

+It supports any format of logs via custom serializer.

 ## Features

 * It works in browsers and nodejs